JHU-MICA/TwoStepMalePelvicCTSeg/README.md

 coarse_to_fine folder: Contains code for running the full two-step segmentation pipeline.
 Models can be changed using the config.py file.
 To run the model on nifti images, run the `coarse_to_fine` function in `main.py` file.
 To run the model on dicom images, run the `run_pipeline` function in `pipeline.py`.

 ## Trained Models and Sample Data
-Trained models (coarse multi-organ segmentation & each organ-specific fine segmentation models) can be found in Release\Models
+Trained models (coarse multi-organ segmentation & each organ-specific fine segmentation models) can be found in Releases-Models

-A sample CT to test the pipeline can be found in Release\Sample Data
+A sample CT to test the pipeline can be found in Releases-Sample Data

 ## Reference